BlueBrain/connectome-manipulator/README.rst

      Extract and build models from existing connectomes.

    Options:
      --force-reextract   Force re-extraction of data, in case already existing.
      --force-rebuild     Force model re-building, in case already existing.
+     --cv-folds INTEGER  Optional number of cross-validation folds, overwrites value in config file
      --help              Show this message and exit.

 Details on the CONFIG file structure can be found under `doc/source/config_file_structure.rst <doc/source/config_file_structure.rst>`_